jwgriff/group4-project/readme.md

 ## Contributing

-Thank you for considering contributing to the ISTM 6213 Group 4 Project!
+Thank you for contributing to the ISTM 6213 Group 4 Project!